janwilmake/x-cli/README.md

 XYMake CLI is the developer's companion for sharing your work on X directly from your terminal.
 No more context switching, no more distractions—just seamless integration between your code and your audience.

-- XYMake uses `git remote get-url origin` to check which repo you are talking about to create coherent threads based on your repository.
+XYMake CLI uses `git remote get-url origin` to check which repo you are talking about to create coherent threads based on your repository.

 ### ⚡ The X distraction eliminator